|home | people | research | toolbelt | publications | calendar | photos | downloads | weblinks | news|

 Acton is introducing a new class in 2016 called "How the iPhone Works."
 Check out the video ...Watch How the iPhone Works video

-Dr. Acton's areas of research include image analysis, with an emphasis on biological and biomedical image analysis.
+Dr. Acton's areas of research include image analysis, with an emphasis on problems in transportation and biology.
 His theoretical interests include graph signal processing, multiscale image representations, diffusion algorithms, dictionary learning, active contours, level sets, image morphology, and image correspondence problems.
-Applications include bioimaging, neuron morphology and matching, neuron segmentation, cell tracking, cardiovascular image analysis, military tracking, transportation infrastructure, automated inspection, image classification/segmentation, and multimedia content-based retrieval.
+Applications include remote sensing for transportation, bioimaging, neuron morphology and matching, neuron segmentation, cell tracking, cardiovascular image analysis, military tracking, infrastructure inspection, automated inspection, image classification/segmentation, and multimedia content-based retrieval.

 |©2016 University of Virginia.
 Privacy Statement|